 “It was a lightbulb moment — except instead of a bulb, it was a dress and instead of electricity, it was pure pop culture magic”.

 …recalls one former Google engineer.
+It took something from fashion to trigger the idea.
 After that historic Grammy night, the public’s hunger to see every angle of Jennifer Lopez in the green Versace dress was insatiable.
+Despite pictures being unavailable on the internet, the demand was maddening and people were still typing those keywords.
 With conventional search results limited to text-based links, users were left wanting the very image they could picture in their minds.
+Netizens expected the photos to magically appear and kept searching while the internet was supporting pictures yet.
 Enter Google’s innovative solution.
+If anyone had a solution, it should be Google.
 Google was then a scrappy startup but they realised that the web was evolving.
+They had to cash in on this opportunity asap.
 Users craved visuals and not just text.
+That is how the trend was showing.
 The J-Lo dress became the catalyst.
+Something had to be done to show the users that dress in pictures.

 Cathy Edwards, Google’s